aluxh/pen-my-notes/docs/data-engineering/aws-sdk.md

-# Using AWS SDK to automate Redshift cluster creation and deletion
+# Using AWS SDK to deploy and delete AWS Redshift Cluster

+The following scripts

 Learnings from the [Udacity Data Engineering Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027).